Large-Scale Time-Shifted Streaming Delivery: Preamble

-Figure~\ref{fig:usecase} depicts use cases of time-shifted IPTV systems.
-The $y$-axis represents the playing time of the video source, and the $x$-axis shows the time lag distribution of playing positions with the source at a particular time.
-The shaded area denotes the time range for the live streaming service, that is, peers in this area are synchronous with the source, but with a small time lag because of the buffer mechanism and network delay.
-The small black points denote the playing positions of peers in the system, and the rectangle with shadow presents a data chunk.

-In an idle context, peers and source are shifting with the same direction and a uniform velocity.
-So the time lags between peers and the source are constant from time $t_0$ to $t_1$.
-From the viewpoint of chunks in case (1), chunks move along $x$-axis at the same speed as the source that continues outputting new content.
-Therefore, between time $t_0$ and time $t_1$, a chunk moves $t_1-t_0$ far from the stream producer.
-In television, the stream is basically cut into successive \emph{shows} (news, movie, sport event, \textit{etc.}).
-In this example, we represent four shows ($show_1$, $show_2$, $show_3$ and $show_4$).
-From time $t_0$ to $t_1$, the four shows move $t_1-t_0$ far from the source.

-We detail now the main events that are possible for a peer $x$ in a time-shifting stream system.
-They are commonly referred to as \emph{VCR operations}.
+We detail the main events that are possible for a shifter $x$ in a time-shifted TV system.
+They are usually referred to as \emph{VCR operations}.

-\emph{Pause:} it occurs when a user leaves for a moment and is expected to resume streaming later from this current position.
-This is represented by case (2) in Figure~\ref{fig:usecase}.
-If the peer $x$ performs a pause at time $t_0$ and continues playback at time $t_1$, the lag between $x$ and the source will increase by $t_1-t_0$.
-This operation is implemented in current live streaming systems.
+\emph{Pause:} it occurs when a shifter stops playing the video for a moment, but is expected to resume streaming later from this current position.
+If the client $x$ performs a pause at time $t_0$ and continues playback at time $t_1$, the lag between $x$ and the source will increase by $t_1-t_0$.
+This operation is frequently implemented in current live streaming systems and PDVRs.
 In these systems, $x$ continues to download the fresh content and buffers it, which does not allow the TV broadcaster to control the stream any longer.

-\emph{Forward and Backward:} a viewer in time-shifted IPTV system can perform forward or backward operations inside a show, as depicted in cases (3) and (4), or between different shows in cases (5) and (6).
-We distinguish these two scenarios because both starting and ending times of a show are special points where the behavior of clients can be very different from other stream positions.
+\emph{Forward and Backward:} a client can perform forward or backward in a program, or between different programs.
+We distinguish these two scenarios because both start and end times of a program are special points where the behavior of clients have been demonstrated to be different from other stream points.

-\emph{Churn:} a peer $x$ may join the system as a live client, but it can also immediately start at a past position.
-As in other peer-to-peer systems, a peer should be assumed to be able to leave at any time, sometimes abruptly.
-We highlight however in the case (7) that it is also more probable that peer leaves at the end of a show, as it has been shown in recent studies~\cite{PPliveIPTV_TOM07}.
+\emph{Churn:} a client $x$ may join the system as a live client then pause, but it can also immediately start at a past position.
+It is also assumed that it can leave at any time, sometimes abruptly.
+We highlight however that client leaves more frequently at the end of a program, as shown in studies~\cite{PPliveIPTV_TOM07}.